Randomized block Gram-Schmidt process for solution of linear systems and eigenvalue problems: Randomized block Krylov methods

 Since the $\varepsilon$-embedding property of $\bTheta$ implies that $\cond(\bQ)=1+\mathcal{O}(\varepsilon)$, hence according to~\cref{eq:RRresbound}, the quantity $\| \bH_{(p,1:p-1)} \by \|$ estimates well the residual error.

-The Rayleigh-Ritz algorithm based on RBGS-Arnoldi with restarting is depicted in~\cref{alg:RGS-Arnoldi_eig_max}. \begin{remark} When the classical Galerkin projection is preferable to its sketched variant, say, because of its strong optimality properties for Hermitian operators, the RBGS-Arnoldi algorithm can be applied directly to the classical Galerkin methods.
-In this case, the $\ell_2$-orthogonal Krylov basis matrix $\bQ$ and the Hessenberg matrix $\bH$ in~\cref{eq:gensol} can be readily obtained with the RBGS-Arnoldi algorithm followed by an additional Cholesky QR step, as is depicted in~\cref{postproc}.
-In particular, this situation can be accounted for in~\cref{alg:RGS-Arnoldi_eig_max} by adding the following line between Step 1 and Step 2: {``Compute $\bQ^\mathrm{T}\bQ$ and obtain its Cholesky factor $\bR'$.
+The RR algorithm based on RBGS-Arnoldi with restarting is depicted in~\cref{alg:RGS-Arnoldi_eig_max}. \begin{remark} When the classical Galerkin projection is preferable to its sketched variant, say, because of its strong optimality properties for symmetric (or Hermitian) operators, the RBGS-Arnoldi algorithm can be used to obtain this projection {instead of the sketched one}.
+For this the $\ell_2$-orthogonal Krylov basis matrix $\bQ$ and the {Arnoldi} matrix $\bH$ in~\cref{eq:gensol} {can be obtained} with the RBGS-Arnoldi algorithm followed by an additional Cholesky QR step, as is depicted in~\cref{postproc}.
+In particular, this situation can be accounted for in~\cref{alg:RGS-Arnoldi_eig_max} by adding the following line between step 1 and step 2: {``Compute $\bQ^\mathrm{T}\bQ$ and obtain its Cholesky factor $\bR'$.
 Set $\bQ \leftarrow \bQ \bR'^{-1}$, $\bR \leftarrow \bR' \bR$.''} The cost of this additional step is dominated by the computation of product $\bQ^\mathrm{T} \bQ$ (since we can omit computing $\bQ \bR'^{-1}$), which requires similar number of flops as the entire RBGS-Arnoldi algorithm.
-Nevertheless, as a single BLAS-3 operation, it is very well suited to modern computational architectures. \end{remark}
+Nevertheless, as a single BLAS3 operation, it is very well suited to modern computational architectures. \end{remark}